 For more vegan FAQ click here.

 When you go vegan it’s a good idea to cover your bases and take a great daily vitamin supplement plus a vitamin B12 every day.
 You may also benefit from taking a vegan omega 3.
-I am not a qualified nutritionalist and this is just my take on it.
+I am not a qualified nutritionalist and this is just my opinion.

 Please get advice from a vegan-friendly nutritionalist if you have any doubts.